 As part of their education, doctoral students are to participate in seminar activities.
 Doctoral students are also to participate in joint activities within their department unless there are special reasons for not doing so.

-The study programme includes a coursework part which both in the case of the Degree of Doctor and in the case of the Degree of Licentiate comprises 60 credits.
+The study programme includes a coursework part which in the case of the Degree of Doctor comprises 60 credits, while for the Degree of Licentiate it comprises 60 credits.

-Compulsory courses (30 higher education credits):
+Compulsory courses (40 HE credits)